whatharshcodes/CollBeet-Assistant/README.md

         firebase deploy --project <PROJECT_ID>

 After a few minutes, you should see **"Deploy complete!"** indicating that you've successfully deployed your webhook to Firebase.
+Make sure you have the [billing](https://console.cloud.google.com/billing) enabled with the project used by your Action on GCP else external network will not be accessible and your action will not be able to retrieve data from CollBeet Admin.

 ---